 I saw Rock of Ages a few weeks ago with Ashley and Vanessa, both of whom are a few years younger than me.
 Enough younger than me that I felt that the show offered more in the way of their coming of age music than mine.
 Not that the show wasn’t good.
-But its music all surfaced for me at the end of high school and into college.
+But its music all surfaced for me at the end of high school.
 And when I think of ‘coming of age’ … at least musically … I think of the stuff that brought me from grade school into high school.
 I was there on August 1, 1981 ‘wanting my MTV’ when the station was first launched with the airing of The Buggles’ Video Killed the Radio Star.
 Truth be told, I still have that song and even another by The Buggles on my iPod.
 (I’d be surprised if anyone reading could even name another song by that band.)

-So, a few years later, when all of those early 80s (British) bands came together in the interest of aiding world hunger to produce a single called Do They Know it’s Christmas?, I was all in.
+So, a few years later, when all of those early 80s (British) bands came together in the interest of aiding world hunger to produce a single called Do They Know it’s Christmas?, I was ALL in.
 I remember excitedly talking about it right after it was released with a bunch of kids in my Biology class.
 I bought the album that week.
 And thanks to the fact that it remained at my parents’ house, I still own it (as it wasn’t among the many casualties of my home lost to Katrina).

 I found it the other day and snapped a few pictures.

 The front cover art was interesting enough but the back cover design was what really caught my attention … because it featured a picture of all the performers who sang on the album.
 And there was even a crude key for determining who was who in the picture.
 I stared at that album so much I could have named every face on the blank outline drawing without missing even one.
 Yet, I probably hadn’t read a page of whatever I was supposed to be reading in my English class at the time.